 Temporal average

 Due to the large cloud coverage in the SST and CHL data, replace the original data with 3-day average data.
-To do this, after running the ‘Read_MODIS_SST.m’ and ‘Read_MODIS_CHL.m’ scripts (step 1.1.6), type ‘Temporal_average.m’ and click Run (Figure 8).
+To do this, after running the ‘Read_MODIS_SST.m’ and ‘Read_MODIS_CHL.m’ scripts (step 1.1.6), type ‘Temporal_average.m’ in the command window to run the script (Figure S8).

 NOTE: The data are handled at each pixel for each time step.
-(Note that the script is run)

-[Place Figure 8 here]

 Interpolation into the same grid

 Because the spatial resolution is not consistent for different datasets, interpolate the SST and CHL data into a spatial grid that is the same as the wind and SLA spatial grid before making comparisons.
-Use the script ‘Interpolation_grid.m’ after running the ‘Temporal_average.m’ and ‘Read_ WindVector.m’ scripts (Figure 9).
+After running the ‘Temporal_average.m’ and ‘Read_ WindVector.m’ scripts, type ‘Interpolation_grid.m’ in the command window to run the script (Figure S9).

-[Place Figure 9 here]

 Wind stress (curl)